Nareshcbit/ScienceNotes/02_Earth_Space_Science_SC_5_E_6_1_Earth’s Layers (SC.6.E.6.1).md

 - **Focus on Layers**: Memorize each layer’s name, material (rock or metal), and state (solid or liquid).
 Use the images to picture them!
 - **Simplified Concepts**: Think of Earth as a layered ball: rocky skin (crust), gooey middle (mantle), liquid metal (outer core), solid metal center (inner core).
 - **Florida Examples**: Connect to beaches/sinkholes (crust), hot springs (mantle), compasses (outer core).
 - **Use Visuals**: Study the embedded pictures to see layers, limestone, magma, magnetic fields, and earthquake waves.
+Click the reference links for more images.
 - **Hands-On Activities**:
   - Draw Earth’s layers with crayons (brown crust, orange mantle, yellow outer core, red inner core).
   - Touch sand or limestone rocks to feel the crust.